 Who's playing, which are the biggest games to watch out for, and can anybody challenge Australia?
 Here's a ready reckoner for the Women's T20 World Cup 2024.

-Covid's knock-on effects forced the tournament in South Africa to be held a year later than originally planned.
+Covid's knock-on effects forced the 2023 edition in South Africa to be held a year later than originally planned.
 And so the smallish gap between both editions.

 Right.
-But this is in the UAE - wasn't Bangladesh supposed to host this?
+Why the UAE - weren't Bangladesh slated to host?

 The tournament has had to find a new home at short notice.
 It was originally slated to be held in Bangladesh, but anti-government protests leading to hundreds of deaths in July-August forced several countries, including Australia, England and India, to issue advisories against travelling to the country.
 This meant the ICC had to look for a Plan B, eventually deciding to host the tournament in the United Arab Emirates.